joshuanianji/nerd-bot/README.md

 ## Running Locally

+First, create a `.env.` file in the root of the project by copying the `.env.example` file.
+Then, fill in the values for the environment variables.

+Then, you can open up the project in your devcontainer.
 Devcontainers sets up the environment via docker-compose with the following services:

 - Postgres 15 Database
 - PGAdmin4 v6 (database admin) - accessible via [http://localhost:5050](http://localhost:5050)